Leading a workshop

 4. Ideation phase

 The goal of the Ideation phase is to get the participants to submit as many ideas as possible, which serve as a starting point for the more thorough proposals to be produced later.
-Here are the principles of ideation that you can tell the participants:
+If you invite AI to participate it will generate ideas for your topic among human participants.
+AI ideas have a robot face in their top right corner and the user initials are AI.

 • No self-criticism, the words “No” and “But” have disappeared from the vocabulary.
 All ideas are appreciated, so don’t leave out ideas that you think are not good enough.